Codesai/website/_posts/2017-08-20-cop-builders-and-fluid-interfaces.md

 Thanks to the semantics introduced by *hamcrest*<a href="#nota6"><sup>[6]</sup></a>, it's very clear that the first parameter is the actual value and the second parameter is the expected on.
 The *internal DSL* defined by *hamcrest* produces declarative code with high expressiveness.
 To be clear **hamcrest is not removing the CoP**, but since there are only two parameters the degree of CoP is very low<a href="#nota7"><sup>[7]</sup></a>.
 The problem of the code using the *JUnit* assertion was its low expressiveness and *hamcrest* fixed that.

-For us it's curious how some assertion libraries that use *fluent interfaces*, in *trying to achieve expressiveness have (probably not being aware of it) eliminate CoP as well.
+For us it's curious how, in *trying to achieve expressiveness, some assertion libraries that use *fluent interfaces* have (probably not being aware of it) eliminate CoP as well.
 See this example using [Jasmine](https://jasmine.github.io/):

 <script src="https://gist.github.com/trikitrok/2c205cd115015baceace3a5483ac23c5.js"></script>